Biomass 101 – What You Need To Know

 Examples of biomass equipment might include customizable vibratory conveyors.
 It may also combine processes to save production costs and time.
 For example, combining a pile activator and two vibratory feeders improves flow control, which helps avoid issues like off-center loading or bridging.

 Screw conveyors can also be used to effectively transport and treat biomass material.
 In many applications, the biomass needs to be transported from one piece of processing equipment to another.
 Screw conveyors have been used as a form of transport for many of these materials due to their robust nature, high processing rates, and their ability to handle a multitude of different materials.
 In some processes, the material will be heat treated during this conveyance stage in order to dry, sterilize, or preheat the biomass prior to the next processing stage.
 Thermal screw conveyors have been used in many of these applications due to their effective indirect heat transfer rates.
 The indirect heat transfer allows a heating media such as hot water, steam, or hot oil to warm the product to the proper temperature without directly contacting the product and causing contamination.
-Separating material by density might include the use of water, as is the case when separating wood mulch from stones, metal or glass.
+Separating material by density might include using water, as is the case when separating wood mulch from stones, metal, or glass.
 However, this also creates a challenge, as it generates wastewater that can negatively affect the environment.
-Since water separation can be hazardous to the environment, and potentially lead to environmental lawsuits against a company, biomass processors may instead wish to utilize a more efficient process.
+Since water separation can be hazardous to the environment and potentially lead to environmental lawsuits against a company, biomass processors may instead wish to utilize a more efficient process.

 Consideration should be taken when using water to separate materials by density.s.
 These technologies create environmental emissions and wastewater that challenge the sustainability of the process.
 For this reason, separating material by density is often done with an air classifier, sometimes referred to as an air finisher.
-An air classifier or air finisher separates heavier from lighter materials instead using air, which is a more efficient way to separate the materials.
+An air classifier or air finisher separates heavier from lighter materials instead of using air, which is a more efficient way to separate the materials.